Gitaanshhh/Gitaanshhh/README.md

 -->

 # 💫 About Me:
-I'm a Computer Science & Engineering student at Manipal Institute of Technology (MIT Manipal) with a passion for understanding how things work. <br>I translate this curiosity into code as an autonomous software engineer at Formula Manipal.<br>Driven athlete (volleyball, roll ball, speed skating) accustomed to pushing boundaries and overcoming challenges.
-This same mindset fuels my dedication to mastering computer science.
+I'm a Computer Science and Engineering student at Manipal Institute of Technology (MIT Manipal), always eager to understand how things work—whether it's the logic behind a program or the mechanics of a machine.
+I'm the Autonomous Lead at Formula Manipal, a student team where we design and build an autonomous electric Formula Student-style race car from the ground up.
+I work on the software side of things, contributing to the perception, planning, and control systems that make the car drive itself.

+Over time, I’ve picked up a range of skills—programming in Python, C, and Java; working with tools like ROS2, Git, and Linux; and applying machine learning libraries like OpenCV, NumPy, and Pandas.
+I enjoy solving real-world problems, whether it’s building an algorithm that makes sense of sensor data or creating systems that interact smoothly with hardware.
+I’ve also explored full-stack web development with Django and SQL.

+Outside of tech, I’ve always been into sports—volleyball, roll ball, and speed skating—which has taught me resilience, teamwork, and how to keep going when things get tough.
+That mindset carries over into everything I do in CS: I like digging deep, figuring things out, and constantly improving.
+I’m excited about opportunities where I can learn more, work with great people, and build things that actually make an impact.

 ## 🌐 Socials: